 What languages or systems do you teach?

-For IDEs, we will mainly work in Visual Studio Code.
+For our editor or development environment, we will mainly work in Visual Studio Code.
 This has advantages for almost every kind of project.
 If you are more familiar with Atom, PyCharm, Eclipse, or IntelliJ, we can begin lessons with one of those, but we will likely transition to VS Code.

 Who do I teach?